Karthikeyan21001828/MERN_EX06/README.md

 # Exp-6 Create a simple calculator built with React
 ## AIM:
-To create react app to develop a complete Todo application with all features.
+To create react app to develop a complete Simple Calculator application with all features.
 ## PROCEDURE:
 ### STEP 1:
 Create react app by npm create-react-app.